-Module 2 - Social Science as a Core Subject (10 hours)
+Module 2 - Conceptual Background of Social Science (10 hours)

 - 2.1 Meaning and Definition of Social Science and Social Studies - 2.2.
 Comparison between Social Science and Social Studies - 2.3 Nature and Scope of Social Science - 2.4.
 Rationale for inclusion of Social Science in the Core curriculum